solarsnake/coveralls-demo-ruby/README.md

 ---

 <em><a href="http://travis-ci.org/">http://travis-ci.org/</a> is the free version of the Travis CI service that's always free for public repos.
-To manage private repos, you'll want to join <a href="http://travis-ci.com/">http://travis-ci.com/</a>.</em>
+To manage private repos, you'll want to join the paid service at <a href="http://travis-ci.com/">http://travis-ci.com/</a>.</em>

 ---

 </details>

-To add your repo to [Travis CI](http://travis-ci.org/), simply click the toggle control next to your repo, setting it to ON:
+To add your repo to Travis, simply click the toggle control next to your repo, setting it to __ON__:

 ![travis-ci-settings-repos-coveralls-demo-ruby.png](../media/media/travis-ci-settings-repos-coveralls-demo-ruby.png)